by Alex Vikoulov

 First, we need to recognize that the physicalist approach is limited in scope and can only depict neural correlates of consciousness without identifying the causal role of biochemical processes on producing a conscious experience.
 This is a very old mind-body debate deeply rooted in the debate of Idealism vs. Materialism.
 Arguably, consciousness is not generated by the brain.
 You can’t get consciousness out of a piece of matter.
 We have discussed elsewhere the many reasons why we can be certain that this is true.
 Consciousness is fundamental, pre-exists our Universe and manifests in everything that we think of as real.
 A brain, as important as it seems, is nothing more than the way that non-local consciousness operates at an "avatar" level during a lifetime.
 The evidence that all of this is true is consistent and overwhelming.
 But mainstream science is still bound by the centuries-old “materialist dogma” and stuck with the “hard problem” of consciousness.

 If we assume that consciousness doesn’t arise from the brain activity, as some neuroscientists still presume to be true, where does it come from?
 Some thinkers propose that “local” consciousness arises from “non-local” quantum processes at large while consciousness is posited to be Nature’s sole ontological primitive.
-Besides the Unified Field, I use the term Quantum Akasha in the book, bridging perennial theosophy and modern quantum theory.
-British-American philosopher Peter Russell refers to the Primacy of Consciousness, cognitive scientist Donald Hoffman puts forth the notion of Conscious Realism, and idealist philosopher Bernardo Kastrup defends Metaphysical Idealism.
+Besides the Unified Field, I use the term Quantum Akasha in the book, bridging perennial theosophy and modern quantum theory, and submit to you a conception of Experiential Realism.
+Similarly, British-American philosopher Peter Russell refers to the Primacy of Consciousness, cognitive scientist Donald Hoffman puts forth the notion of Conscious Realism, and idealist philosopher Bernardo Kastrup defends Metaphysical Idealism.

 To use the metaphor of our Information Age, consciousness to humans is as Cloud to computers.
 Just like your smartphone, your brain is a 'bio'-logical computing device of your mind, an interface for physical reality.
 Our minds are embedded into the greater mind-network, as computers in the Cloud.
 Viewed in this way, consciousness is 'non-local' Cloud, our brain-mind systems are receivers, processors and transmitters of information within that Cloud.